Loading...

 IndiaVisa required30-90 daysPassport, Ghana visa, vaccination proof

-Nigeria & ECOWAS StatesNo visa requiredUp to 90 days visa-freePassport valid for at least 6 months, yellow fever vaccination
+Nigeria and ECOWAS StatesNo visa requiredUp to 90 days visa-freePassport valid for at least 6 months, yellow fever vaccination

 South AfricaVisa required30-90 daysPassport, Ghana visa, vaccination proof